casualjim/devenv/README.md

 * Golang devenv, a go environment set up with some tools like gb, dlv to work on go code
   * generic image (godev)
   * personalized environment with my vim setup (mygodev)
+* packer to build vagrant boxes with an arch linux install
+* Vagrant to set up an arch base image with docker

 ## Running